esalesky/visrep/README.md

 **Requirements:**
 * [PyTorch](http://pytorch.org/) version >= 1.5.0
 * Python version >= 3.6
-* For training new models, you'll also need an NVIDIA GPU and [NCCL](https://github.com/NVIDIA/nccl)
+* For training new models, you'll also want an NVIDIA GPU, and [NCCL](https://github.com/NVIDIA/nccl) (for multi-gpu training)

 **To install and develop locally:**
 ``` bash